Community Cat Programs Training Playbook

 Community cat programs enable shelters to provide community cats with a live outcome.
 After being spayed or neutered and vaccinated, the cats are returned to their colonies, where they can continue to thrive and live out their lives.
 CCPs reduce the existing colony population over time, reduce the spread of disease and mitigate many common complaints associated with un-altered cats.

 There are several types of community cat programs:

 - RTF (return-to-field)

-Note: Although only one type includes the word “vaccinate,” vaccinating community cats is best practice.
+Note: Although only one type includes the word “vaccinate,” vaccinating community cats is a proven lifesaving strategy.
 All Best Friends community cat programs administer the FVRCP and rabies vaccinations.

 While TNR, TNVR, SNR and RTF programs exist with or without the support of the local animal services or animal control department, finding a way to collaborate with and embrace the skills and knowledge of existing TNR trappers will boost community engagement and enable more lifesaving.

 If your department faces obstacles such as ordinances that prohibit you from implementing a CCP, efforts to review (and change if necessary) those ordinances should be a primary focus.
 Be aware that making these changes is often a lengthy process, and municipalities can be resistant to change.
 Creating a proposal for a pilot program is one way to introduce a CCP in the interim.

 The following describes workforce needs, internal and/or external resources, and any other additional steps that should be taken into consideration for successful program implementation.
 Necessary components of CCPs include:

 - Local ordinance that supports or, at the very least, does not work against community cat programs (pilot programs are an exception)